lpercivalDEV/instagram-api/README.md

 Setting up a local server in my terminal to run the application and working with the Instagram API was a fairly straightforward process.
 Once I understood that I had to provide my client ID for a user to be able to get their OAuth token, everything else kind of fell into place.

 I also learned that teamwork makes the dream work!
-A mentor helped me understand that I wasn't clearing local storage and this helped me understand why some of my changes were not initially showing up.
+A mentor helped me understand that I wasn't clearing local storage and this helped me realize why some of my changes were not initially showing up.
 Lesson learned!

 ## Examples:
 Take a look at these couple examples that I have in my own portfolio: